 Member Contribution Account

 A contribution account exists for each member of the Contributory Scheme.
-Member contributions plus interest on those contributions (calculated at the fund earning rate) are credited to the account, less any death and incapacity premiums or taxes.
+Member contributions plus interest (calculated at the fund earning rate) are credited to the account, less any death and incapacity premiums or taxes.

 Member Contribution Offset Account

 This account represents the accumulation of contributions, interest and any other amounts owing to or by the Fund.
-If you have a Member Contribution Offset Account it will be shown in your annual member benefit statement.
-If you think you should have an Offset Account and it is not displayed in your benefit statement, please contact us so we can investigate this.
+If a member has a Member Contribution Offset Account it will be shown in their annual member benefit statement.

 A positive balance indicates that excess contributions may have been paid.

-A negative balance in this account indicates that contributions are owing to the Fund by you.
+A negative balance in this account indicates that contributions are owing to the Fund by the member.

 Members have the following payment options: